 If you want to get the greatest return on investment, there are two rooms you should consider renovating first: the bathroom and the kitchen.
 For the most part, bathroom's don't require a complete overhaul either.
 Just updating some of the inexpensive elements such as vanities, toilets, and fixtures can often do the trick, which is good news for budget-conscious homeowners.
-This is exactly what Kelly Mindel of Studio DIY did when she tackled the makeover of his master bathroom—you should see the before photos.
+This is exactly what Kelly Mindel of Studio DIY did when she tackled the makeover of this primary bathroom—you should see the before photos.
 In order to save money, she kept all the plumbing where it is and made modifications within the same layout.

 The biggest expense was the re-tiling of the walk-in shower and the flooring but oh, what a remarkable difference it made to the overall look.
 That green is fresh and we're predicting this bright hue to be the 2020 Pantone Color of the Year.
 In fact, green has been a major theme in fashion and interiors and we're here for it.
 Take the tour of this very maximalist and color-driven bathroom makeover that made our retinas pop.